scanner-research/scanner/docs/quickstart.rst

    job = Job(op_args={
        frame: db.table('table_name').column('frame'),
-       sampled_frame: db.sampler.stride(3),
        output_frame: 'resized_table'
    })

-Here, we say that the :code:`FrameColumn` indicated by :code:`frame` should read from the column 'frame' in the table 'table_name', the :code:`sampled_frame` should select every third frame (stride 3), and that the output table indicated by :code:`output_frame` should be called 'resized_table'.
+Here, we say that the :code:`FrameColumn` indicated by :code:`frame` should read from the column 'frame' in the table 'table_name', and that the output table indicated by :code:`output_frame` should be called 'resized_table'.

 In this example, we are only defining one job since we only have one video, but